 Expressive branches, colourful berries: enjoy the fruit of the summer with berries as a feature in autumn bouquets and arrangements.

-Growing in the spring and blooming in the summer - that’s not all that skimmia , rosehips and holly offer.
+Growing in the spring and blooming in the summer - that’s not all that skimmia, rosehips and holly have to offer.
 The formation of berries gives them a totally different appearance in the autumn and fresh value in floral work.
 That fits perfectly with the ongoing trend for incorporating botanical elements and using as much of the plant as possible to ensure sustainability.
 The berries have been specially selected for their decorative value in the fruit stage, and give a subtle hint of the forthcoming Christmas period.

 In the wild skimmia grows in the forests of China and other parts of Asia such as the Himalayas.
 Holly can be found in southern and western Europe and western Asia.
 Roses and their hips were first cultivated in China, Persia (the current Iran) and countries around the Mediterranean.